a-viv-a/iconic-drive/README.md

 ## goals

-- [ ] show drive names on windows via win32 api and build flags
+- [x] show drive names on windows via win32 api and build flags
 - [ ] bring code up to golang standerds
 - [ ] set windows hidden property for all written files - read fatattr's code?
+  - [ ] do it on unix systems
 - [ ] add option to remove backgrounds from filetypes without transparency
 - [ ] add options for how to crop non square files, instead of leaving it up to the os
 - [x] catch and log errors